 - shortness of breath

-Less typical symptoms may include diarrhoea, headache, muscle aches, nausea, vomiting, malaise, chest pain, abdominal pain, joint pain or confusion/irritability.
+Less common symptoms of COVID-19 may include diarrhoea, headache, muscle aches, nausea, vomiting, malaise, chest pain, abdominal pain, joint pain or confusion/irritability.
 These almost always occur with one or more of the common symptoms.

 Symptoms tend to arise around two to five days after a person has been infected but can take up to 14 days to show.
 The virus can be passed onto others before they know they have it – from up to two days before symptoms develop.

 Where to get help

 If you think you have COVID-19 call Healthline on 0800 358 5453 24 hours a day, seven days a week, or talk to your doctor.

 To find your local testing station visit Healthpoint.

 The virus that causes COVID-19 is mostly spread in particles that escape from an infected person’s mouth or nose when they breathe, speak, cough, sneeze or sing.

 These particles range in size.
 Larger and heavier particles (droplets) quickly fall to the ground or other surfaces within seconds or minutes.
 Smaller particles (aerosols) can remain airborne for minutes to hours.

 Infection occurs in three main ways:

 - breathing in air that contains infectious particles